-So when Black Ops 3 released this past November, it should come as no surprise Zombies mode made its triumphant return and, even less surprising, it’s a wild good time.
-Though the basic concept and end goal remains unchanged, exactly how you survive and get to pay dirt is as convoluted and difficult as possible.
+So, when Black Ops 3 released, it came as no surprise the Zombies mode would also make its triumphant return and, even less surprising, it’s still a wild good time years later.
+Though the basic concept and end goal remain unchanged, exactly how you survive and get to pay dirt is as convoluted and difficult as possible.
 And that’s a good thing.
 To help you enter the realm of the undead and escape unscathed, we’ve put together this survival guide aimed at giving you everything from the mode’s basics to some advanced tips for staying alive.
 Good luck.

 Step into the Shadows of Evil

-As you’ll notice before booting up Shadows of Evil, Treyarch includes a brand new, XP-based progression system which allows you to customize your Zombies experience even further.
+As you’ll notice before booting up any of the three maps, Treyarch includes a brand new, XP-based progression system that allows you to customize your Zombies experience even further.
+This is another standard this game set that would carry forward in future games.
 Experience points earned while battling horde after horde of undead zombies allows you to upgrade the weapons found throughout the map, including adding different attachments and earning new classes for your weapons.
-Right out the gate, however, you wake up in Morg City an experience-deprived character pushed to fend for yourself with nothing but the basics.
+Right out the gate, however, you wake up in the level of your choosing as an experience-deprived character pushed to fend for yourself with nothing but the basics.
 That’s why we’re here to help.

 Know your enemy

 If you’d believe it, Black Ops 3’s Zombies mode isn’t just about fending off hordes of flesh-hungry undead, as a slew of equally destructive foes stand between you and the final credits.
-As the waves increase in difficulty, you’ll begin seeing different enemy types which range from flying insects and rolling bombs, to a gigantic charging baddie.
-Here’s a bit more of each basic enemy type to give you a better idea of what to expect:
+As the waves increase in difficulty, you’ll begin seeing different enemy types that range from flying insects and rolling bombs to a gigantic charging baddie.
+Here’s a bit more of each basic enemy type to give you a better idea of what to expect.

 Simply called Parasites, these flying insects are incredibly adept at pulling your attention away from the onslaught of zombies just long enough for you to meet your eventual demise.
 We recommend selecting one of your teammates as the go-to Parasite destroyer while the others continue to beat back the advancing dead.
 If you’re lucky enough to survive this wave (and there’s no reason you shouldn’t), the last Parasite killed drops a Max Ammo power-up.
 We’ll cover more about power-ups below.